Boston Fern Plant Care (Nephrolepis exaltata)

 Repot your Boston fern in spring every year or two when the roots have filled the pot.
 Choose a well-draining soil mixed with peat moss and perlite that will provide good drainage.

-For the planter, choose one with enough drainage holes.
-Select a size larger than the pot your fern was in before.
-When putting the plant in its new pot, make sure you keep your plant at the same level as before.
+When repotting a potted Boston fern, for the planter, choose one with enough drainage holes.
+Select a size larger than the pot your potted Boston fern was in before.
+When putting the plant in its new pot, make sure you keep your potted Boston fern at the same level as before.
 Avoid planting it deeper in the soil.
-It is very important to keep the crown above the soil to prevent crown rot.
+It is very important to keep the crown of the potted Boston fern above the soil to prevent crown rot.

 What Type of Pot to Use

 The most important considerations are the size of the pot (make sure it’s large enough) and the drainage.
 This plant loves water, but needs good drainage at all times.